nystudio107/fastcgicachebust/README.md

 FastCGI Cache Bust listens for elements being saved, and busts the entire FastCGI Cache automatically when that happens.

+You can also manually clear the FastCGI Cache via Craft's 'Clear Caches' tool

 ## FastCGI Cache Bust Roadmap

 Some things to do, and ideas for potential features: